lanavasilieva/Tasks-Library/Matrix-Operations/matrix-operations.md

 - Name of the matrix has to be an uppercase letter. <br>
 - Input should always follow the same pattern: matrix definitions - new line - matrix operations. <br>
 - Each matrix is defined on a separate line. <br>
+- Matrix must have valid size to perform operations (see operations definitions below). <br>
+- You may assume that all matrices are uniform. <br>
 - Elements are separated by whitespace, rows are separated by semicolon. <br>
 - Elements are wrapped in square brackets. <br>
 - Operations are separated from matrix definition with exactly one new line. <br>